 In the 3 layered clothing system that comprises of the base layer, mid-layer, and outer layer, your mid-layer can be in the form of a synthetic or down puffy layer which is more like an insulating layer.
 It is also a good idea to go for zippered mid-layers, so regulating the heat is easier for you.

-Considerations for Choosing Comfortable Mid Layers
+Considerations for Choosing Comfortable Skiing Mid Layers

-On warmer days, mid layers can act as the outermost layer.
+On warmer days, mid layers can act as the outer layer.
 It all depends upon your comfort level and the purpose the layer is serving you.
-Mid-layers are often made from wool and fleece, but avoid using cotton clothing as mid-layer.
+Mid-layers are often made from merino wool and fleece, but avoid using cotton clothing as mid-layer.
 The fleece material is generally ideal and gaining more and more popularity due to its practicality – it is light in weight, has a great breathability factor, and possesses great thermal properties.
 The overall quality and practicality of mid layers mostly depend on the fabric’s warmth to weight ratio: mid layers should provide the most warmth with as low weight as possible.

 A sweater or a jacket made from wool or fleece is a good example of useful mid-layers.